 Essential Behavioral Competencies

-Example Goals for Role
+Example Goals for Role:

 Ideal Candidate Profile

-π Screening Interview
+📞 Screening Interview

 Directions for the Interviewer

-This initial screening interview is crucial for quickly assessing if a candidate should move forward in the process.
-Focus on work eligibility, cultural fit, performance history, and key skills.
-Getting details on past performance early is essential.
-Ask all candidates the same questions to ensure fair comparisons.
+This initial screening interview is crucial for quickly assessing if a candidate should move forward in the Growth Marketing Manager hiring process.
+Focus on past performance, relevant experience, and key competencies outlined in the job description.
+Getting detailed information on past marketing performance early is essential.

 Directions to Share with Candidate